iut-ibk/DynaMind-ToolBox/doc/Parcels.md

 ##Detailed Description

 A cityblock is subdivided into parcles with a equal size.
-The provided parcel width and height are the mminimum.
+The provided parcel width and height are the minimum.
 Note parcels are not linked with the cityblock.